nextflow-io/nextflow/docs/process.rst

 -------------

 The ``beforeScript`` directive allows you to execute a custom (BASH) snippet *before* the main process script is run.
-This may be useful to initialise the underlying cluster environment or other custom initialisation.
+This may be useful to initialise the underlying cluster environment or for other custom initialisation.

 For example::